adamcbrewer/modus-operandi/accessibility.md

 ##Web Accessibility Considerations

-For many, web accessibility is simply catering for the blind; this is a shortsighted view.
+For many, web accessibility is simply catering for the blind; this is a short-sighted view.
 In Great Britain, there are over eleven million people with a limiting long-term illness, impairment or disability the most commonly reported impairments are those that affect mobility, lifting or carrying.